Learn more about London Southend Airport, the UK’s fastest-growing regional airport

 Further carbon reduction incentives are considered within the Airport Surface Access Strategy (ASAS) and the Quiet Ground Operations Scheme.

-The solar farm is an addition to the 496 solar panels previously installed on the roof of the airport’s new £10m terminal extension during 2014.
-These solar panels now supply the terminal’s shops, cafés and restaurants with solar electricity via the airport’s private electricity network.
+The solar farm is an addition to the 496 solar panels previously installed on the roof of the airport’s terminal extension during 2014.
+These solar panels supply the shops, cafés and facilities with solar electricity via the airport’s private electricity network.

 London Southend Airport has two 60,000 litre underground water reservoirs that hold rainwater collected from the terminal roof for use on site.
 The harvested water is fed through a series of filters in a Stormsaver rainwater recovery system and used for toilet flushing.

 London Southend Airport has set out its Sustainable Procurement Policy in accordance with Section 106 planning conditions.
 The policy applies to airport development projects as well as the procurement of goods and services by London Southend Airport Company Limited.

 London Southend Airport applies sustainable principles to the procurement of goods and services, paying particular attention to the following:

 - Office consumables (including recycling)